johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 : The duration of the discards which helps to distinguish transient from persistent issues.

 FEATURE-DISCARD-CLASS:
-: The type or class of discards, which is crucial for selecting the appropriate of mitigation - for example:
-  * Error discards may require taking faulty components out of service
-  * No-buffer discards may require traffic redistribution
-  * Policy discards typically require no automated action
+: The type or class of discards, which is crucial for selecting the appropriate of mitigation - for example: error discards may require taking faulty components out of service; no-buffer discards may require traffic redistribution; policy discards typically require no automated action

-While FEATURE-LOSS-LOCATION, FEATURE-LOSS-RATE, and FEATURE-LOSS-DURATION are provided by {{?RFC1213}} or {{?RFC8343}}, FEATURE-LOSS-CLASS requires a more detailed classification scheme than they define.
+While FEATURE-LOSS-LOCATION, FEATURE-LOSS-RATE, and FEATURE-LOSS-DURATION are implicitly supported by MIB-II {{?RFC1213}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-LOSS-CLASS requires a more detailed classification scheme than they define.
 The following information model defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.

 Information Model   {#infomodel}
 =================
-The information model is defined using YANG {{?RFC6020}} using Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
+The information model is defined using YANG {{?RFC6020}} with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
 This abstraction supports different data model implementations - for example, in YANG, IPFIX {{?RFC7011}}, gMNI {{gMNI}} or SNMP {{?RFC1157}} - while ensuring consistency across implementations.
-Using YANG for the information model enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the corresponding YANG data model for network elements, which is also defined in this document.
+Using YANG for the information model enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the corresponding YANG data model, which is also defined in {{datamodel}}.

 Structure {#infomodel-structure}
 ---------
 The information model defines a hierarchical classification scheme for packet discards, which captures where in a device the discards are accounted (component), in which direction they were flowing (direction), whether they were successfully processed or discarded (type), what protocol layer they belong to (layer), and the specific reason for any discards (sub-types).
-This organization enables both high-level monitoring of total discards and detailed analysis of specific discard reasons.
+This organisation enables both high-level monitoring of total discards and more detailed triage to map to mitigation actions.
 The elements of the tree are defined as follows:

 - Component:
   - interface: discards of traffic to or from a specific network interface.